 In another wing of the UCLA Lab School, the doors of a room called the iSTEAM Lab open to reveal rows of paper and wire mobiles dangling from the ceiling.
 Woodworking machines and bins of recycled material line the studio walls.

-UCLA Lab School Principal Norma Silva, who joined the school’s staff as a director in 1996, introduced the iSTEAM program two years ago.
-The “i” stands for inquiry, while “STEAM” refers to science, technology, engineering, art and mathematics, she said.
+UCLA Lab School Principal Norma Silva, who joined the school’s staff as a director in 1996, introduced the iSTEAM program, which stands for multiple disciplines such as science, technology, activism and music, two years ago.

 Two on-campus labs offer resources such as 3-D printers, clay-firing kilns and computer programming software to develop students’ imaginations through problem solving, Silva said.
 Even the preschool-age group has undertaken complex projects, such as deconstructing a vending machine and building life-size puppets with the laws of basic physics.